Alison McGovern: 2015–2017

-In May 2015, McGovern was appointed as shadow city minister in Labour's treasury team, but did not stay on the opposition frontbench after Jeremy Corbyn was elected Labour leader in September 2015.
+In May 2015, McGovern was appointed Shadow Economic Secretary to the Treasury in Labour's Treasury team.
+She departed the opposition front bench after Jeremy Corbyn was elected Labour leader in September 2015.

 In October 2015, McGovern was appointed as Chair of Progress, a political organisation associated with the development of New Labour.

 In January 2016, McGovern resigned from Labour's policy review on child poverty and combating inequality, as a protest against Progress being described by shadow Chancellor John McDonnell as having "a hard right agenda".
 She commented that she had been "backed into a corner".
 A Labour Party spokesperson stated "She is resigning from something that doesn't exist", as the initiative had not been confirmed or launched yet.

-She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour Party (UK) leadership election.
+McGovern supported Owen Smith in the unsuccessful attempt to replace Jeremy Corbyn in the 2016 Labour Party (UK) leadership election.

-In September 2016 McGovern was elected co-chair of the all-party parliamentary group Friends of Syria.
+McGovern served as chair of the Advisory Committee on Works of Art from July 2016 until April 2020, when she rejoined the opposition front bench.
+In September 2016, she was elected co-chair of the all-party parliamentary group Friends of Syria.